 Kids these days – their favorite channel is the internet.
-You know, I was visiting a friend who has young kids the other day, and in typical 2019 fashion, they had their heads in an iPad.
-I noticed they were watching these short 2-5 minute kid shows, and I couldn’t figure out what TV channel would be running such short time slots.
-So, I asked what they were watching.
+You know, I was visiting a friend who has young kids the other day, and in typical 2019 fashion, the kid had her head in an iPad.
+I noticed she was watching these short 2-5 minute kid shows, and I couldn’t figure out what TV channel would be running such short time slots.
+So, I asked the kid.

-“It’s YouTube Kids,” my friend’s daughter said, wiping a booger on my shoulder.
+“It’s YouTube Kids,” she said, wiping a booger on my shoulder.

 According to a 2017 Business Insider article, teens actually watch more YouTube than any other TV format including live TV and Netflix.
 This is great news for content marketers because literally anyone with a camera and internet can upload to YouTube.
 You don’t have to be a production company or pay tens of thousands of dollars for a broadcast commercial spot.
 Nope, with a good video and some marketing savvy, your brand could see more exposure from marketing on YouTube than through any other major network.